Origin of cnidarianModern Latin Cnidaria from Classical Greek knid?, nettle + -aria: so called for the creatures' stinging cells

 any of a phylum (Cnidaria) of invertebrate animals, mainly marine, including jellyfishes, hydrozoans, and anthozoans, characterized by stinging cells and a saclike body cavity with a single opening for ingesting food and eliminating wastes; coelenterate

-Any of various invertebrate animals of the phylum Cnidaria, characterized by a radially symmetrical body with a saclike internal cavity, and including the jellyfishes, hydras, sea anemones, and corals.
-Also called coelenterate.
+Any of various invertebrate animals of the phylum Cnidaria, characterized by a radially symmetrical body with a saclike internal cavity and stinging nematocysts, and including the jellyfishes, hydras, sea anemones, and corals.

-Any of various invertebrate animals of the phylum Cnidaria (or Coelenterata), having a body with radial symmetry and tentacles that bear microscopic stinging capsules called nematocysts.
+Any of various invertebrate animals of the phylum Cnidaria, having a body with radial symmetry and tentacles that bear microscopic stinging capsules called nematocysts.
 The tentacles surround a mouth that opens into a saclike internal cavity and that is used both for ingesting food and for eliminating wastes.
 Cnidarians evolved in the Precambrian Era, but it is not known from what type of organism.
 Cnidarians include the jellyfishes, hydras, sea anemones, and corals.
-Also called coelenterate.